Kimchi: Submitted by South Korea (inscribed 2013)

 Kimjang, the tradition of making and sharing kimchi that usually takes place in late autumn, was added to the list as "Gimjang, making and sharing kimchi in the Republic of Korea".
 The practice of Gimjang reaffirms Korean identity and strengthens family cooperation.
 Gimjang is also an important reminder for many Koreans that human communities need to live in harmony with nature.

 Submitted by North Korea (inscribed 2015)

 North Korean kimchi-making was inscribed on the list in December 2015 as "Tradition of kimchi-making in the Democratic People's Republic of Korea".
-North Korean kimchi tends to be less spicy and red than South Korean kimchi.
+North Korean kimchi tends to be less spicy and less red than South Korean kimchi.
 Seafood is used less often and less salt is added.
 Additional sugar is used to help with fermentation in the cold climate.

 Kimchi Day

-In the United States, states California, Virginia, Maryland and New York, and capital city Washington D.C. have issued proclamations declaring November 22 as 'Kimchi Day' to recognize the importance of the dish as part of Korean culture.
+In the United States, the states California, Virginia, Maryland and New York, and the capital city Washington D.C. have issued proclamations declaring 22 November as 'Kimchi Day' to recognize the importance of the dish as part of Korean culture.